Internet censorship in China: Using a VPN service

 Internet censorship in China is circumvented by determined parties by using proxy servers outside the firewall.
 Users may circumvent all of the censorship and monitoring of the Great Firewall if they have a working VPN or SSH connection method to a computer outside mainland China.
 However, disruptions of VPN services have been reported and the free or popular services especially are increasingly being blocked.
 Although China restricts VPNs, they remain used by private individuals.
 State-owned enterprises or state institutions also use VPNs for official work.
 The Chinese government has authorized several official licensed VPN providers who comply with Chinese censorship and backdoor access laws.
 Those who develop or sell their own VPNs potentially face years in prison.
-According to a 2022 estimate, 3% of Chinese netizens use VPNs.
+According to a 2022 estimate, 3% of Chinese netizens use VPNs, compared to 8.5% of Americans.
+Similarly, based on its estimates of leaked government documents, Asia Society estimated in 2026 that despite popular perceptions that VPNs are widely used in China, VPN demand in China was in the low single digits.
+It also estimated that foreign apps blocked by the Great Firewall have extremely low traffic, particularly compared to domestic apps; the top five domestic apps saw traffic that was 1,000 times more than the top five foreign apps.
+It concluded that only a tiny subset of the population tried to use banned foreign apps, and an even smaller percentage was successful in connecting to those apps, with most being unsuccessful.

 In 2017, Apple started removing all VPN apps from Apple app stores at the behest of the Chinese government.
 Beginning in 2018, the Ministry of Industry and Information Technology (MIIT) in conjunction with the Cyberspace Administration Commission (CAC) began a sweeping crackdown on all VPN providers, ordering all major state owned telecommunications providers including China Telecom, China Mobile and China Unicom to block VPN protocols with only authorized users who have obtained permits beforehand to access VPNs (provided they are operated by state-owned telecommunications companies).
 Increased government crackdowns on VPNs have reduced their overall speeds, according to GreatFire.
 During the 2022 COVID-19 protests in China, the Chinese government intensified crackdowns on VPNs.
 To avoid deep packet inspection and continue providing services in China some VPN providers implemented server obfuscation.

 In 2021, the Cyberspace Administration of China proposed new rules that would punish individuals and institutions for helping internet users bypass the 'Great Firewall', further attempting to restrict VPN usage.
 However, such article did not appear on the final version of the law published in September 2024.
 In practice, access to VPNs is limited for most mobile internet users as all apps provided in app stores require pre-approval from the Ministry of Industry and Information Technology since 2023.

 Under the current, unamended law, VPN providers can be prosecuted in China under Supreme Court Guidelines on computer crimes.
 Providing a type of VPN in a way that severely disrupts the telecommunications market constitutes the offense of unlawful business operations.